 One of the nation’s most respected chief executive officers, leader of one of the nation’s biggest corporations, has been media trained frequently, and so has the company’s chief financial officer.
 In fact, the CFO receives training every quarter to prepare for interviews pegged to quarterly earnings.
-I know because I’ve coached them.
+I know because I’ve coached both the CEO and CFO.

 Never mind that they regularly receive great press, that reporters love them, and that they are both extremely bright and articulate.
 Like hundreds of C-Suite executives, they understand the importance of being on top of your game when meeting the media.
 They know it takes practice.